How will I know if my child needs counseling?

 What should I tell my child about going to counseling?

-Children in kindergarten or younger may be told that they will be playing with Ms. Kim in her playroom to learn how to manage their “big feelings”.
-Older children and teens will better understand that they are working with Ms. Kim to learn how to manage the things that they are struggling with and that Ms. Kim will help them learn skills and strategies to manage those concerns.
+Children in kindergarten or younger may be told that they will be playing with their counselor in her playroom to learn how to manage their “big feelings”.
+Older children and teens will better understand that they are working with their counselor to learn how to manage the things that they are struggling with and that their counselor will help them learn skills and strategies to manage those concerns.
 Teens understand that counseling is to help them live a happier and less stressful life.

 Will you tell me what you talk to my child about?

-I meet with the parents weekly to keep them aware of any concerns and progress towards treatment goals.
-It is vitally important to building a relationship of trust with your child to not report to you what your child has said to me.
-If there is a big concern, your child and I will bring you into the room to share and discuss.
+We meet with the parents weekly to keep them aware of any concerns and progress towards treatment goals.
+It is vitally important to building a relationship of trust with your child to not report to you what your child has said to their counselor.
+If there is a big concern, your child and their counselor will bring you into the room to share and discuss.

 How often do you meet with me (the parent)?